No. 8 UCLA rallies to beat No. 15 Oregon State 83-74 in OT

+LOS ANGELES (AP)Clinging to a three-point lead in overtime, Michaela Onyenware hit a pair of free throws and then stole the ball.
+She fed freshman Charisma Osborne, who sank a 3-pointer and No. 8 UCLA never looked back.

-LOS ANGELES (AP)Charisma Osborne scored 22 points, including seven in overtime, and No. 8 UCLA rallied to beat 15th-ranked Oregon State 83-74 on Monday night.
+Osborne finished with a career-high 22 points, including seven in overtime, and the Bruins rallied to beat 15th-ranked Oregon State 83-74 on Monday night.

+Osborne missed all eight of her 3-point attempts in UCLA’s 80-66 loss to No. 3 Oregon on Friday.
+She was 3 of 14 from the floor in that game.

+”I was definitely relieved because I know I shot really poorly in the last game, but my teammates kept encouraging me,” Osborne said.

+Japreece Dean texted her support, too, letting Osborne know the Bruins would need her against the Beavers.

+Osborne sought out coach Cori Close after the Oregon loss and came in early to watch film over the weekend. ”She is putting in the work,” Close said. ”She earned every bit of this.”

-Japreece Dean added 22 points and 12 assists and Michaela Onyenwere had 16 points and 11 rebounds for the Bruins (22-3, 11-3 Pac-12).
-They overcame a 14-point deficit in the third quarter.
+Dean added 22 points and 12 assists, and Onyenwere had 16 points and 11 rebounds for the Bruins (22-3, 11-3 Pac-12).
+They overcame a 14-point deficit in the third quarter and survived a frantic fourth that featured five ties.

+The Beavers (19-7, 7-7) were without starters Mikayla Pivec and Taylor Jones in overtime after they both fouled out.

-Mikayla Pivec had 19 points and nine rebounds before fouling out with 3:42 left in overtime for the Beavers (19-7, 7-7), who have dropped three in a row.
-Destiny Slocum also had 19 points but was held to three points in the five-minute extra session.
+Pivec had 19 points and nine rebounds, and Jones added 10 points and 12 rebounds.
+The Beavers’ other star player, Destiny Slocum, also had 19 points but was held to three points in the five-minute extra session.

+”It’s tough to lose this game knowing we were up,” Oregon State coach Scott Rueck said. ”UCLA made a lot of big plays and a lot of big shots.”

 The Bruins never trailed in overtime, getting 3-pointers from Osborne and Dean.
-The Beavers were limited to two field goals and three free throws.
+The Beavers were limited to two field goals and three free throws in losing their third in a row.

+”It’s really frustrating when we’ve been so close so many times,” Pivec said. ”The little things have beaten us.
+We haven’t made the plays down the stretch to beat a good team consistently.”

 Dean’s jumper with 2 seconds remaining hit the glass and bounced away to force overtime.